com-lihaoyi/scalatags/Readme.md

         p("This is a big paragraph of text")
     )

 Anyone who understands Scala should already understand all the concepts involved.
-This is in contrast to [some](http://jinja.pocoo.org/docs/templates/#) [other](http://guides.rubyonrails.org/layouts_and_rendering.html#using-nested-layouts) templating systems, which have manuals dozens of pages long going over such specialized new concepts as [if statements](http://jinja.pocoo.org/docs/templates/#if), [loops](http://jinja.pocoo.org/docs/templates/#loop-controls) and [functions](http://jinja.pocoo.org/docs/templates/#macros).
+This is in contrast to [some](http://jinja.pocoo.org/docs/templates/#) [other](http://guides.rubyonrails.org/layouts_and_rendering.html#using-nested-layouts) templating systems, which have manuals dozens of pages long going over their own special implementations of concepts as [if statements](http://jinja.pocoo.org/docs/templates/#if), [loops](http://jinja.pocoo.org/docs/templates/#loop-controls) and [functions](http://jinja.pocoo.org/docs/templates/#macros).

 The functionality of these templating languages don't just end there, but grow to encompass their own special implementations of [inheritance](http://jinja.pocoo.org/docs/templates/#template-inheritance), [imports](http://jinja.pocoo.org/docs/templates/#import), [file loaders](http://jinja.pocoo.org/docs/api/#loaders).
 By that point, you may aswell use a full-fledged programming language, and receive tool support and all the other benefits that using a standard programming language gives you.